-Join us in July to celebrate the 10th anniversary of the discovery of the Staffordshire Hoard.
+Join us in July for ‘Garnets & Gold – A Festival of the Hoard’, celebrating the 10th anniversary of the discovery of the Staffordshire Hoard.

 5 July – New Treasures Revealed

-From 5 July onwards, our updated Hoard Gallery brings together updated displays of the Staffordshire Hoard.
+From 5 July onwards, our Staffordshire Hoard Gallery brings together updated displays.
 See returning objects that haven't been displayed in Stoke for several years, including real fragments of the magnificent Hoard Helmet.
 FREE entry.

 6 July – Unparalleled Treasure